Martin-Lorentzon/clean-blender-addon-template/README.md

 # Clean Blender (Legacy) Add-on Template
-## Complete add-on structure formatted with Black + hot-reloadable in Blender
+## ✨ Complete add-on structure • Hot-reloadable in Blender • Formatted with Black ✨

-This project is meant to be a general starting point for legacy Blender add-on development in `bpy`.
+This project is meant to be a general starting point for legacy Blender add-on development with Blender Python (bpy).
 Anything non-obvious will be commented.
-The project is very minimal by design and is meant to be placed inside of a [script directory](https://docs.blender.org/manual/en/latest/editors/preferences/file_paths.html#script-directories).
+The project is very minimal by design.

+I suggest placing your add-on inside of a [script directory](https://docs.blender.org/manual/en/latest/editors/preferences/file_paths.html#script-directories) for ease of use.
-The script directory may exist in your Github directory
+The script directory may exist in your Github directory.
 ```
 Github/
 ├── Blender/ (script directory)